In some road conditions including fog, rain and traffic flow, driving or riding at the speed limit could be too fast.

 Remember being only down the road is not an excuse to drive or ride under the influence of alcohol.
 A large proportion proportion of all drink driving crashes occur within three miles of the start of the journey.

-driving under the influence of drugs is extremely dangerous and negatively affects your abilities.
+Driving under the influence of drugs is illegal, extremely dangerous and negatively affects your abilities.
 Your perception of time and distance is distorted, resulting in poor concentration and control of the vehicle.

 A sense of overconfidence can develop which can result in high risk behavior, including speeding and aggressive manoeuvers.